hlindberg/misc-puppet-docs/improvements-arm-9.md

 Improvements to ARM-9
 ===
-September 23, 2013
+September 29, 2013

 Since Data in Modules (ARM-9) was introduced, it has been exposed to users trying it out in practice.
-This document contains a discussion of improvements that are needed to make it easier to use and handle additonal use-cases.
+This document contains a discussion of improvements that are needed to make it easier to use and handle additional use-cases.

 Lookup
 ---